jkarma0920/MovieProject1/README.md

 * The Numbers (webscraping): bankability of top industry figures

 ## How a movie's success is measured
-A film's success is dependant on multiple factors:
+A film's success is dependent on multiple factors:
 * User Reviews
 * Box Office Performance
 * Returns relative to the budget